JuliaAI/MLJ.jl/docs/src/frequently_asked_questions.md

 python wrapped code, however.

-While ScikitLearn.jl provides the Julia user with access to a mature and a large library of machine learning models, the scikit-learn API on which it is modeled, dating back to 2007, is not likely to evolve significantly in the future.
+While ScikitLearn.jl provides the Julia user with access to a mature and large library of machine learning models, the scikit-learn API on which it is modeled, dating back to 2007, is not likely to evolve significantly in the future.
 MLJ enjoys (or will enjoy) several features that should make it an attractive alternative in the longer